 Kirikiriroa Hamilton

+Kia ora, my name is Ajay.
+I’m a māmā to three (including twins).
 Perinatal Mental Health became a passion for me soon after my son was born in 2016.
-Although the birth of a child is such a special time, it can also be a difficult one especially without appropriate support.
-The birth of my son also became a catalyst to a career change, and during my maternity leave I left my job as an Intelligence Analyst at Inland Revenue to start clinical psychology training at Waikato University.
+Becoming a parent was a catalyst to a career change – while on parental leave I resigned from my job at Inland Revenue to start clinical psychology training at Waikato University.

 Bianca Taute (Te Arawa, Tainui)